 - Degenerative brain disorders: Alzheimer’s disease, Creutzfeld-Jacob disease.

-Precipitants of epilepsy
+Precipitants of epilepsy and seizures

 Seizures may be precipitated by: